 While the majority of our members are Wisconsin residents, that is certainly not a requirement; we have members from other states and welcome inquiries and membership from anyone, anywhere.
 The purpose of WSAH is to preserve, advance, and disseminate knowledge of the history of the automobile in Wisconsin, in the United States, and worldwide.

 One of our major activities, and our primary fund-raiser, is our involvement with the Iola Car Show where we are paid for our efforts along with more than 135 other non-profit organizations whose members volunteer to put on the show.
-Since 1991 we have planned and staffed the Theme Exhibit section of the show, which involves displaying 200-300 vehicles, including up to 50 for a special exhibit inside the Theme Exhibit Building and Tent.
+Since 1991 we have planned and staffed the Theme Exhibit section of the show, which involves displaying 200-300 vehicles, including up to 50 for a special exhibit inside the Theme Exhibit Building.
 We also select vehicles for the official poster and sell a variety of promotional and collectible items on behalf of the show.
-Our combination sales table and WSAH table is located in the Theme Exhibit Tent where we display our SAH/WSAH banner, promote WSAH membership, and field questions about the show and automotive history.
+Our combination sales table and WSAH table is located in the Theme Exhibit Building where we display our SAH/WSAH banner, promote WSAH membership, and field questions about the show and automotive history.

 For several years we have given monetary support to the Wisconsin Automotive Museum, have donated to various Wisconsin historical projects, and have sponsored benches for the lola Car Show.
 We published the book Wisconsin Cars and Trucks: A Centenary and produced the video A Walk through Automotive History with Chet Krause.
 The late Chet Krause was the founder of Krause Publications and the Iola Old Car Show.